 Permissive Overreach, Directional Comparison Protection and the use of transfer tripping & remote tripping are examined.

 - Purpose, Requirements & Elements of Protective Relaying

 - Relaying Terminology

 - Reclosers & Sectionalizers

 - Various Relay Protections Schemes

 - The GE L90 (Multilin™) Line Current Differential System

 Who Should Attend:

-Those looking to work in the protection and control area of power systems and wish to have a more comprehensive understanding of the basic workings of this area, such as:
+Those looking to work in the protection and control area of power systems and wish to have a more comprehensive understanding of the basic workings of this area.